lucafrance/scrum.wiki-vault/Scrum Guide TODO.md

 Each event in Scrum is a formal opportunity to inspect and adapt Scrum artifacts.
 These events are specifically designed to enable the transparency required.
 Failure to operate any events as prescribed results in lost opportunities to inspect and adapt.
 Events are used in Scrum to create regularity and to minimize the need for meetings not defined in Scrum.

-### The Sprint

-Each Sprint may be considered a short project.

-### Sprint Retrospective

-The purpose of the Sprint Retrospective is to plan ways to increase quality and effectiveness.

-The Scrum Team inspects how the last Sprint went with regards to individuals, interactions, processes, tools, and their Definition of Done.
-Inspected elements often vary with the domain of work.
-Assumptions that led them astray are identified and their origins explored.
-The Scrum Team discusses what went well during the Sprint, what problems it encountered, and how those problems were (or were not) solved.

-The Scrum Team identifies the most helpful changes to improve its effectiveness.
-The most impactful improvements are addressed as soon as possible.
-They may even be added to the Sprint Backlog for the next Sprint.

-The Sprint Retrospective concludes the Sprint.
-It is timeboxed to a maximum of three hours for a one-month Sprint.
-For shorter Sprints, the event is usually shorter.

 ## Scrum Artifacts